Skip to main content

 Click Create API Key, give it a name like “My MCP Client”, and copy the key.

-Step 2: Choose Your MCP Client
+Step 2: Choose Your Integration

-Step 4: Make Your First Tool Call
+Step 3: Make Your First Tool Call

 Troubleshooting